Xilinx/Vitis_Libraries/utils/docs/src/guide/uram_array.rst

 Storage Layout
 ==============

-URAM blocks have fixed width of 72-bit, so our storage layout depends on how wide each element is.
+URAM blocks have fixed width of 72-bit, so our storage layout depends on the width of the element.

-When the data element has no more than 72bits, the helper class will try to store as many as possible within 72bits and pad zeros when space is left.
+When the data element has no more than 72 bits, the helper class tries to store as many as possible within 72 bits and pad zeros when some space is left.
-For example, to store 20k 16-bit elements, 2 URAMs would be used, as each line can store 4 elements and each URAM has fixed depth of 4k.
+For example, to store 20k 16-bit elements, two URAMs are used, as each line can store four elements and each URAM has a fixed depth of 4k.

-When the data element has more than 72bits, the helper class will use line of multiple URAM blocks to store each element.
-This ensures that each cycle we can initiate an element access.
+When the data element has more than 72 bits, the helper class uses a line of multiple URAM blocks to store each element.
+This ensures that that we can initiate an element access during each cycle.
-So to store 10k 128-bit elements, 6 URAM blocks are required.
+Hence, six URAM blocks are required to store 10k 128-bit elements.

 Resources
 =========

-The hardware resources for 10k elements in post-Vivado report are listed in table below:
+The hardware resources for 10k elements in the post- AMD Vivado |trade|  report are listed in the following
+table:

 .. table:: Hardware resources for URAM
     :align: center